informational alert

 5. 5.
 Impact on current parking meter district enforcement.

-5. E. Current meter district boundaries shall be listed in the Bureau of Transportation’s Rules and Procedures Manual.
+5. E. Current meter district boundaries are listed in the Bureau of Transportation’s Rules and Procedures Manual.